jiazhao97/scPI/README.md

 + Follow the given demos.
 Here we provide demos for cortex dataset.
 If you want to apply scPI to analyze PBMC dataset, you only need to change "data_path" to match the path where you save the PBMC dataset.
 + Output should match the paper.

+## Reference
++ scPI: A scalable framework for probabilistic inference in single-cell RNA-sequencing data analysis.
+Statistics in Biosciences.
+2022.